craftcms/docs/docs/cloud/request-signing.md

 const result = await response.json();
 ```

-Store the signing key in the external system's secret manager.
+Store the signing key in the external system’s secret manager.
 The `@target-uri` value must match the requested URL exactly, including any query string.